Eventually Constant and stagnating functions in non-Lindel\"of spaces: Introduction

+We denote the cardinality of the continuum by $\mathfrak{c}$.
 By {\em manifold} or {\em $n$-manifold} (when we want to emphasize the dimension) we mean a connected space locally homeomorphic to $\R^n$.
 A {\em surface} is a $2$-manifold.
-Connectedness is often an indispensable property in our results about manifolds.
-Manifolds with boundary have some points (those in the manifold boundary) with open neighborhoods homeomorphic to $\R_{\ge 0}\times\R^{n-1}$ (and no open neighborhood homeomorphic to $\R^n$).
-Unless specified, the word `boundary' alone means `topological boundary' and not `manifold boundary'.
+Connectedness is often an indispensable property in our results about manifolds. {\em Manifolds with boundary} have some points (those in the manifold boundary) with open neighborhoods homeomorphic to $\R_{\ge 0}\times\R^{n-1}$ (and no open neighborhood homeomorphic to $\R^n$).
+(There is an unfortunate terminology collision with the topological boundary, that is, the closure minus the interior of a subset.
+When confusion is possible, we shall specify which meaning is intended.)
 The longray $\LL_{\ge 0}$ is the $1$-manifold with boundary $\omega_1\times[0,1)$ with lexicographic order topology ({\em not} the product topology).
 We often view $\omega_1$ as a subset of $\LL_{\ge 0}$ by identifying $\alpha$ with $\langle \alpha,0\rangle$, and hence write for instance $\LL_{\ge_0} - \omega_1$ instead of $\LL_{\ge_0} - \omega_1\times\{0\}$.
 The open longray $\LL_+$ is obtained by deleting the $0$ point in $\LL_{\ge 0}$.
 A space is {\em $\omega$-bounded} iff any countable subset has a compact closure.
 For Type I spaces this is equivalent to being countably compact.
 A manifold is $\omega$-bounded iff it is countably compact and of Type I \cite[Thm 4.10]{GauldBook}.
 A {\em longpipe} \cite[Def.
-4.11]{GauldBook} is an $\omega$-bounded (hence Type I) surface $S=\cup_{\alpha\in \omega_1}S_\alpha$ such that $S_{\alpha+1}$ is homeomorphic to the cylinder $\mathbb{S}^1\times[0,1)$ and the topological boundary of $S_{\alpha+1}$ in $S_{\beta}$ is homeomorphic to the circle for each $\alpha$ and $\beta\ge\alpha+2$.
+4.11]{GauldBook} is an $\omega$-bounded (hence Type I) surface with boundary $S=\cup_{\alpha\in \omega_1}S_\alpha$ such that $S_{\alpha+1}$ is homeomorphic to the cylinder $\mathbb{S}^1\times[0,1)$ and the topological boundary of $S_{\alpha+1}$ in $S_{\beta}$ is homeomorphic to the circle for each $\alpha$ and $\beta\ge\alpha+2$.
 (This may not be true if $\alpha$ is a limit ordinal, though.)
 For more on non-metrizable manifolds and longpipes, see \cite{GauldBook} and \cite{Nyikos:1984}.

-Finally, recall that a space is {\em $\omega_1$-compact} or has {\em countable spread} iff its closed discrete subspaces are at most countable.
+Finally, recall that a space is {\em $\omega_1$-compact} or has {\em countable extent} iff its closed discrete subspaces are at most countable.
 The following classical facts (see e.g. \cite[Thm 4.1.15, Thm 4.1.17]{Engelking}) will be useful in some proofs.

 \begin{lemma} In a metrizable space, the properties $\omega_1$-compact, Lindel\"of, hereditarily Lindel\"of, separable and hereditarily separable are all equivalent, and compactness is equivalent to countable compactness. \end{lemma}